- The European Union Prize for Literature: celebrating new voices from across Europe (Literature Across Frontiers)

 - Times Literary Supplement reviews of books by Catherine Mayer // Jessa Crispin // Sara Ahmed // Meena Kandasamy // Chimamanda Ngozi Adichie (need to log in)

-- The great contradiction: a manifesto for Indian literature (Times Literary Supplement)
+- The great contradiction: a manifesto for Indian literature (readable in full; Times Literary Supplement)

 - Ten modern women who helped change the world (BBC Arts)

 - City of revolution and renewal: historian Bettany Hughes on Istanbul (BBC Arts)

 - From page-turners to primetime: Louise Doughty, the razor sharp author behind Apple Tree Yard (BBC Arts)

 - British Council podcast: My London (British Council - audio file)